Arkansas Home Energy Assistance and Weatherization Programs.

 Arkansas families can get help paying utility, heating and cooling bills from LIHEAP, or the Home Energy Assistance Program.
 Grants from the federal government are available across the state, and funds are used to help low income families, seniors, and disabled with paying utilities.
 It is often combined with weatherization, which is a free energy conservation program.
+Find more details below as well as how to apply.

 The programs are always in high demand, and funding from the United States Department for Health and Human Services is limited.
 Financial aid is distributed on a first come and first serve basis, with priority given to people who are most at risk if their power is disconnected.
 Individuals will need to apply at their local community action agency in Arkansas for LIHEAP.